Toloka/docs-tolokers/en/common/_includes/register/id-faq/login-common.md

 {% cut "I don't remember my username or password" %}

 If you don't remember your password, restore it in the social network with which you registered on the platform.
-Passwords aren't stored in Toloka.
+Toloka doesn't store any passwords.

 {% endcut %}